-Integrating advanced outpatient services and patient convenience Logan Medical Center provides primary care and diagnostic services to the communities in the Altoona region.
-The 90,000 square-foot facility encompasses pediatric services, a family practice, an asthma and allergy clinic, ear-nose-throat
+Logan Medical Center provides advanced outpatient services, primary care and diagnostic services to the communities in the Altoona region.
+The facility houses pediatric services, a family practice, an asthma and allergy clinic, ear-nose-throat, and orthopaedics specialists.

 Allegheny Health Network (AHN) Pediatric Orthopaedic Institute (POI) is a cutting edge diagnostic, treatment, and rehabilitation facility divided into 3 distinct areas: clinical, physical therapy (PT) and administration.

 Thirty years after WTW’s original design, CalU re-engaged WTW to transform and expand the center with extensive renovations and strategic additions creating a 135,000-sf center.
 Located at the hub of housing and academic districts, Natali is a vital campus crossroads.